KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/dirichlet_u/README.md

 The test is performed in two stages, with the following common conditions for both stages:

 - Constraints:
-    - Displacements on the bottom are fixed in the Y direction
+    - Displacements on the bottom are fixed in all directions.
     - Displacements on the sides are fixed in the X direction.
     - Displacements on the top are prescribed in time in the Y direction.
 These increase linear in time during each stage.
 See the sawtooth like figure below, the prescribed displacement for stage 1 is repeated in stage 2: